Some results on Ricci-Bourguignon solitons and almost solitons: Introduction

-When $X=\nabla f$ for some smooth $f:M\rightarrow \mathbb{R}$ then $(M,g)$ is called a \emph{gradient} RB soliton.
-The soliton is called \begin{enumerate} \item expanding when $\lambda<0$ \item steady when $\lambda =0$ \item shrinking when $\lambda >0$ \end{enumerate} RB solitons correspond to self-similar solutions of the RB flow.
+RB solitons correspond to self-similar solutions of the RB flow.
 An RB soliton is called \emph{trivial} if $X$ is a Killing vector field, i.e., $\lieX g=0$.
 We remark that even though the short time existence result for the flow \eqref{RBfloweqn} is for $\rho < \frac{1}{2(n-1)}$, any value of $\rho$ is possible for the considerations of self-similar solutions of the flow.

-Gradient RB solitons were studied in detail, for example in \cite{catino2} and \cite{catino3} where the authors called them \emph{gradient} $\rho$-\emph{Einstein solitons}.
+Gradient RB solitons were studied in detail, for example in \cite{catino2} and \cite{catino3}, where the authors called them \emph{gradient} $\rho$-\emph{Einstein solitons}.
 Various classification and rigidity results about gradient RB solitons were proved in those papers and we refer the reader to those papers for precise statements and proofs of the results.

-The notion of Ricci \emph{almost} solitons was introduced in \cite{pigola} where the authors modified the definition of a Ricci soliton by considering the parameter $\lambda$ in the definition of a Ricci soliton to be a \emph{function} rather than a constant.
-Motivated by the Ricci flow case we make the following
+The notion of Ricci \emph{almost} solitons was introduced in \cite{pigola}, where the authors modified the definition of a Ricci soliton by considering the parameter $\lambda$ in the definition of a Ricci soliton to be a \emph{function} rather than a constant.
+Motivated by the Ricci flow case, we make the following

 \begin{defn} A Riemannian manifold $(M^n,g)$ is a Ricci-Bourguignon \emph{almost} soliton (RB almost soliton for short) if there is a vector field $X$ and a soliton function $\lambda :M\rightarrow \mathbb{R}$ satisfying